Do Go On - 350 - Arctic Badass Peter Freuchen

 Yeah, yeah.

-Roald is the undisputed, yeah, the first to reach the North Pole.
+Roald is the undisputed, yeah, the first story, it's the North Pole.

-The world heavyweight champion of the North Pole.
+The World Heavy Eighth Champion of the North Pole.

 That was in 1926, so that's, you know.